Spousal Maintenance & Family Law

 What factors are considered for Spousal Maintenance?

 There are some things that are taken into consideration when awarding a spousal maintenance payment while going through a divorce or separation.
-This includes the standard of living for both parties during marriage, the length of the marriage, and the contributions of the homemaker during the marriage.
+This includes the standard of living for both parties during the marriage, the length of the marriage, and the homemaker’s contributions during the marriage.
 Each of these factors will be considered when consulting with your divorce attorney.
 A qualified divorce attorney will be able to answer your questions about spousal maintenance or alimony and any other family law questions you may have about your divorce.